NaderNemati/Federated-Learning-Pipeline/README.md

 The project supports both MNIST and CIFAR10 datasets, with models that are tailored to the complexity of each dataset:

-**MNISTNet:** A relatively simple model with two convolutional layers, suited for MNIST's grayscale images.
+**MNISTNet:** A relatively simple model with two convolutional layers suited for MNIST's grayscale images.
 It efficiently handles the lower complexity of MNIST data, which            has a single color channel.

 | Layer Type           | Input Shape       | Output Shape        | Kernel Size | Stride | Padding | Additional Info                  |
 |----------------------|-------------------|---------------------|-------------|--------|---------|----------------------------------|